-Article 48 UEFA Disciplinary Regulations
+Article 51 UEFA Disciplinary Regulations

-48.01 The provisions of the UEFA Disciplinary Regulations apply for all disciplinary offences committed by clubs, officials, members or other individuals exercising a function at a match on behalf of an association or club, unless the present regulations stipulate otherwise.
+51.01 The provisions of the UEFA Disciplinary Regulations apply for all disciplinary offences committed by clubs, officials, members or other individuals exercising a function at a match on behalf of an association or club, unless the present regulations stipulate otherwise.

-Article 49 Yellow and red cards
+Article 52 Yellow and red cards

-- 49.01 As a rule, a player or a team official sent off from the field of play and/or its immediate surrounds, including the technical area, is automatically suspended for the next match in a UEFA club competition (i.e. UEFA Champions League, UEFA Europa League or UEFA Super Cup).
-In case of serious offences, the UEFA Control, Ethics and Disciplinary Body is entitled to augment this punishment, including by extending it to other competitions. - 49.02 In case of repeated cautions: - a. before the group stage, players and team officials are suspended for the next competition match after three cautions, as well as after the fifth and seventh caution; - b. from the first match in the group stage, players and team officials are suspended for the next competition match after three cautions, as well as following any subsequent odd-numbered caution (fifth, seventh, ninth, etc.). - 49.03 Single yellow cards and pending suspensions are always carried forward either to the next stage of the competition or to the UEFA Champions League in the current season. - 49.04 Exceptionally, all yellow cards and pending yellow-card suspensions expire on completion of the play-offs.
+- 52.01 As a rule, a player or a team official sent off from the field of play and/or its immediate surrounds, including the technical area, is automatically suspended for the next match in a UEFA club competition (i.e. UEFA Champions League, UEFA Europa League, UEFA Europa Conference League or UEFA Super Cup).
+In case of serious offences, the UEFA Control, Ethics and Disciplinary Body is entitled to augment this punishment, including by extending it to other competitions. - 52.02 In case of repeated cautions: - a. before the group stage, players and team officials are suspended for the next competition match after three cautions, which did not result in a red card, as well as following any subsequent odd-numbered caution (fifth, seventh, ninth, etc.).
+Exceptionally, after the completion of every two rounds in a UEFA club competition (i.e. UEFA Champions League and/or UEFA Europa League and/or UEFA Europa Conference League) in which a player was registered on a club's list and eligible to play, the number of yellow cards he received that did not result in a repeated caution suspension is reduced by one; - b. from the first match in the group stage, players and team officials are suspended for the next competition match after three cautions, which did not result in a red card, as well as following any subsequent odd-numbered caution (fifth, seventh, ninth, etc.). - 52.O3 Single yellow cards and pending suspensions are always carried forward either to the next stage of the competition, to the UEFA Europa League or to the UEFA Europa Conference League in the current season. - 52.O4 Exceptionally, all yellow cards and pending yellow-card suspensions expire on completion of the play-offs.
 They are not carried forward to the group stage.
 In addition, all yellow cards expire on completion of the quarter-finals.
-They are not carried forward to the semi-finals. - 49.05 Cautions and pending yellow-card suspensions from the competition or the UEFA Champions League expire at the end of the season.
+They are not carried forward to the semi-finals. - 52.05 Cautions and pending yellow-card suspensions from the UEFA Champions League, the UEFA Europa League or the UEFA Europa Conference League expire at the end of the season.

-Article 50 Protests
+Article 53 Protests

-50.01 Participating clubs are entitled to protest against the validity of a match result within 24 hours of the end of the match in question in accordance with the relevant provisions of the UEFA Disciplinary Regulations.
+53.01 Participating clubs are entitled to file a protest against the validity of a match result, which will be considered by the competent disciplinary body provided such protest and a proof of payment of the applicable protest fee reach UEFA within 24 hours of the end of the match in question, in accordance with the relevant provisions of the UEFA Disciplinary Regulations.